meltano/meltano/docs/src/docs/concepts.md

 ## Taps

 A `Tap` is an application that pulls data out of a data source by using the best integration for extracting bulk data.

 For example, it takes data from sources like databases or web service APIs and converts them in a format that can be used for data integration or an ETL (Extract Transform Load) pipeline.

-Meltano's `taps` are based on the [Singer specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).
+Meltano's `taps` is part of the Extractor portion of the data workflow and are based on the [Singer specification](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md).

 ## Targets

 A `Target` is an application that has the responsibility of consuming data from `taps` and perform a task with it.
 Examples include loading it into a file (i.e., CSV), API, or database.

+Meltano `targets` is part of the Loader portion of the data workflow.